 - Process the banana and peanut butter until well mixed.

-- Combine all the dry ingredients.
+- Add all the dry ingredients and process again.

 - Rub a little oil onto your hands and roll the mixture into small balls.

 - Place in the oven and bake for 8 minutes.